karelz/karelz.github.io/_includes/about_details.md

 # Education

-* 2002-2003 - PhD program (finished without graduation) in Computer Science at Charles University in Prague, CZ
+* 2002-2003 (1 year) - PhD program (finished without graduation) in Computer Science at Charles University in Prague, CZ
     * Faculty of Mathematics and Physics at Charles University in Prague (MFF UK).
     * Study topic: Computer Science - Neural Networks.
     * Finished without graduation in second year.

-* 1996-2002 - MSc (Mgr.) in Computer Science at Charles University in Prague, CZ
+* 1996-2002 (6 years) - MSc (Mgr.) in Computer Science at Charles University in Prague, CZ
     * Faculty of Mathematics and Physics at Charles University in Prague (MFF UK).
     * Major specialization: Computer Science (Neural networks, Non-procedural programming, Logic and Set theory).
     * Activities and Societies: M&M - the correspondence competition in Mathematics, Physics and Computer Science for high school school students - http://mam.mff.cuni.cz (lead organizer around 2000-2003).

+* 1992-1996 (4 years) - High School at Gymnazium Jihlava in Jihlava, CZ
+    * Achievements:
+      * 1996 - 45th Czech national olympiad in Informatics - [Successful Solver](http://mo.mff.cuni.cz/p/45/vysledky-3.html)
+      * 1996 - 45th Czech national olympiad in Mathematics - Successful Solver
+    * Activities and Societies:
+      * PiKoMat in Luzanky, Brno - the correspondence competition in Mathematics for secondary school students (organizer)

 Details also on [LinkedIn](https://www.linkedin.com/in/karelzikmund).